FeelsDEX/feels/docs/201_dynamic_fees.md

 The **Pool Buffer (τ)** is the accounting source for these rebates.
 When a rebate is given, the buffer and other fee recipients simply forgo the income they would have otherwise received, effectively using their potential revenue to pay for the swapper's discount.

-## State Management with Unified Components
+## State Management with Unified Components (Phase 2)

 **Behavior**: The dynamic fee system leverages unified protocol components for consistent state management across all subsystems.

 **Intuition**: By sharing core infrastructure like pool::Oracle, pool::Floor, and FlowSignals, the fee system gains access to richer signals while reducing state duplication.
+The fee split includes LPs, PoolReserve, PoolBuffer, Protocol Treasury, and a small Creator base fee (MVP), with exact percentages governed by protocol params.

 **Rationale**: Unified components ensure consistency, reduce gas costs, and enable more sophisticated fee calculations through shared signals.